Better Hardness Results for the Minimum Spanning Tree Congestion Problem: Introduction

-\begin{corollary} For $c < 1.2$ there is no polynomial-time $c$-approximation algorithm for $\problemSTC$, unless $\PP=\NP$. \end{corollary} We remark that this hardness result remains valid even if an additive constant is allowed in the approximation bound.
+We remark that this hardness result remains valid even if an additive constant is allowed in the approximation bound.
 This follows by an argument in~\cite{bodlaender_2012_parameterized_complexity_stc}.
 (In essence, the reason is that assigning a positive integer weight $\beta$ to each edge increases its congestion by a factor $\beta$.)

+A common feature of the hardness proofs for $\problemSTC$, including ours, is that they all use graphs of small constant radius (or, equivalently, diameter).
+Another property of $\problemSTC$ that makes its approximation challenging is that the minimum congestion value is not monotone with respect to adding edges.
+The example graph in~\cite{ostrovoskii_2004_minimal_congestion_tree} showing this non-monotonicity is also of small radius (in fact, only $2$).
+These observations indicate that a key to further progress may be in better understanding of $\problemSTC$ in small-radius graphs.

+This motivates our additional hardness result presented in Section~\ref{sec: k-stc hardness bipartite graph radius 2}, where we focus on graphs of radius $2$.
+(For radius $1$ the problem is trivial.)
+We prove there that $\problemKSTC{K}$ remains $\NP$-complete for this class of graphs, for any fixed integer $K \ge 6$.
+In fact, this holds even if we further restrict such graphs to be bipartite and have only one vertex of non-constant degree.

+Probing further in this direction, in Section~\ref{sec: k-dstc-2} we consider the variant of $\problemSTC$ denoted $\problemKDSTC{K}{D}$, in which the objective is to determine if the graph has a spanning tree of depth at most $D$ and congestion at most $K$.
+Note that this is not a restriction of $\problemSTC$, as the minimum congestion for trees of depth $2$ can be larger than then optimum value of $\problemSTC$.
+We observe that our $\NP$-completeness proof in Section~\ref{sec: k-stc hardness bipartite graph radius 2} can be adapted to prove that $\problemKDSTC{K}{2}$ is $\NP$-complete for $K\ge 6$.
+This is true even if input graphs are restricted to bipartite graphs with only one vertex of non-constant degree.
+For bipartite graphs, we establish a tight bound by proving that $\problemKDSTC{5}{2}$ is polynomial-time solvable.
+Complementing this, we present two other natural special cases, involving bipartite graphs and restrictions on vertex degrees, in which the optimal congestion spanning tree can be computed in polynomial time.

-\myparagraph{Other related work} The spanning tree congestion problem is closely related to the tree spanner problem in which the objective is to find a spanning tree $T$ of $G$ that minimizes the stretch factor, defined as the maximum ratio, over all vertex pairs, between the length of the longest path in $T$ and the length of the shortest path in $G$ between these vertices.
+\myparagraph{Other related work} The spanning tree congestion problem is closely related to the tree spanner problem, in which the objective is to find a spanning tree $T$ of $G$ that minimizes the stretch factor, defined as the maximum ratio, over all vertex pairs, between the length of the path in $T$ and the length of the shortest path in $G$ connecting these vertices.
 In fact, for any planar graph, its spanning tree congestion is equal to its dual's minimum stretch factor plus one~\cite{fakete_2001_tree_spanner,otachi_2010_complexity_result_stc}.
 This direction of research has been extensively explored, see~\cite{cai_1995_tree_spanner,dragan_2011_spanner_in_sparse_graph,yuval_2009_approx_min_max_stretch}.
+As an aside, we remark that the complexity of the tree $3$-spanner problem has been open since its first introduction in 1995~\cite{cai_1995_tree_spanner}.